 Western Carolina PEAKS is our residential first-year experience for freshmen.
 PEAKS is a caring community that provides new students with a strong foundation for their academic career at WCU.

-Intercultural Affairs Department — works with all members of the University to provide a campus environment where students from different backgrounds and culture groups feel appreciated, respected, and valued.
+Intercultural Affairs works with all members of the University to provide a campus environment where students from different backgrounds and culture groups feel appreciated, respected and valued.

-Department of Student Community Ethics (DSCE) — strives to make WCU a positive living and learning environment through outreach and education to the university and surrounding community.
+DSCE strives to make WCU a positive living and learning environment through outreach and education to the university and the surrounding community.

-Black Student Union — promotes activities of common interest, as well as cultural and educational benefits for the African American student body.
+The Black Student Union promotes activities of common interest, as well as cultural and educational benefits for the African American student body.

-WCU Inspirational Gospel Choir — the fundamental purpose of the choir is to lead people in worship of Almighty God.
+The fundamental purpose of the WCU Inspirational Gospel Choir is to lead people in worship of Almighty God.

-National Society for Black Engineers — Collegiate Membership is open to any undergraduate or graduate student enrolled in science, technology, engineering, or math (STEM).
+Collegiate Membership in the National Society of Black Engineers is open to any undergraduate or graduate student enrolled in science, technology, engineering, or math (STEM).